Skip to content

 How Beam thinks about this

-Beam uses markup when calculating prices.
-What this means in practice is if you’re aiming for a specific profit margin, you’ll need to set a slightly higher markup to get there.
+Beam uses markup (right column) when calculating prices.
+What this means in practice is if you’re aiming for a specific profit margin on the job as a whole, you’ll need to set a higher markup to get there.